-‘Creating Learning Stories’ will provide Educators with practical guidance on this wonderful pedagogical technique for early childhood education.
+The ‘Creating Learning Stories’ programme will provide Educators with practical guidance on this wonderful pedagogical technique for early childhood education.
 The programme is presented in 5 short components - each one building on the learning from the one before and packed with practical examples.
 Participants will discover how to structure, compile, and use learning stories as a meaningful assessment tool, to engage parents and to showcase children’s individual strengths, interests and needs.
+Components are:

 *PLEASE READ YOUR 'NOTES FOR THE COURSE' BEFORE STARTING YOUR PROGRAMME*